richelbilderbeek/boost_graph_cookbook_1/misc/de_gruyter.md

  * Social Media (Twitter, LinkedIn, etc.): @rjcbilderbeek
  * Phone: +46-(0)79-3599417

-### D. Author’s / Editor’s bio* (max.
-3.900 characters in total for all authors/editors): Please enter this information as a text in the way you’d like it displayed on the internet.
-Focus on affiliation, recent publications, main research focus, awards, etc.
+### D. Author’s / Editor’s bio*

+> (max.
+3.900 characters in total for all authors/editors):
+> Please enter this information as a text in the way you’d like it displayed
+> on the internet.
+> Focus on affiliation, recent publications, main research focus, awards, etc.

  * [ ] TODO

-Richel Bilderbeek is a C++ developer with approximately 20 years of experience.
+Richel Bilderbeek is a C++ developer with more than 20 years of experience, that has produced dozens of academic tools and (non-academic) games.

+Richel enjoys following the C++ literature and tries to follow all of the best practices, both when coding himself and when teaching others.
 He cares about code quality, because he cares about people.
+And he cares about teaching for the same reason.
 The goal of writing this book is to give my students/colleagues a better introduction to the Boost.Graph library.

 ## SUBJECT MATTER OF BOOK

-### A. PLANNED BOOK TITLE AND SUBTITLE:* Title: In order that your title will be found on Amazon, please choose search-engine optimized (SEO) compatible keywords especially for the main title (max.
-55 characters), and also for the subtitle (max.
+### A. PLANNED BOOK TITLE AND SUBTITLE:

+> * Title: In order that your title will be found on Amazon,
+> please choose search-engine optimized (SEO) compatible keywords
+> especially for the main title (max.
+55 characters),
+> and also for the subtitle (max.
 80 characters).
-It is important to make this right from the beginning.
-(SEO keywords are words and phrases people type into search engines – e.g.: Google and Amazon – to find out about a subject.
-Choose keywords you think people will use when searching ideas and topics in your content).
+> It is important to make this right from the beginning.
+> (SEO keywords are words and phrases people type into search engines – e.g.:
+> Google and Amazon – to find out about a subject.
+> Choose keywords you think people will use when searching ideas
+> and topics in your content).

 Boost.Graph Cookbook 1: Basics

 ### B. EDITED OR AUTHORED?*

-Edited works contain contributed works from other authors.
-The editor(s) may also contribute to the book as an author.
-Authored works are only authored by the listed main authors and contain no contributions from other parties.
+> Edited works contain contributed works from other authors.
+> The editor(s) may also contribute to the book as an author.
+> Authored works are only authored by the listed main authors
+> and contain no contributions from other parties.

 Please indicate below whether your book will be authored or edited.
-Authored: Yes     Edited: No
+Authored: No     Edited: Yes

-For edited volumes, please indicate the approximate number of contributors.
+> For edited volumes, please indicate the approximate number of contributors.

-Number (approximate): N/A
+Number (approximate): 4

 ### C. BRIEF DESCRIPTION OF THE BOOK:

 > maximum 450 characters including spaces (please note
 > that it is 450 characters not 450 words!):
 > This text will be printed in our new releases and in booksellers’ catalogues
 > and may serve as a basis for the back-cover text.
-The text should provide the reader with a quick overview of your book’s subject matter and the relevance of your topic or approach.
-Short texts are not just read by scholars, specialists and professionals but also potentially by librarians and booksellers who are strangers to your subject.
+> The text should provide the reader with a quick overview
+> of your book’s subject matter and the relevance of your topic or approach.
+> Short texts are not just read by scholars, specialists and professionals but also potentially by librarians and booksellers who are strangers to your subject.
 Therefore, please ensure that your text is as clear as possible.
 We reserve the right to modify your text before it is published.

+This book is the first to introduce the reader to the complex (yet powerful, useful and well known) Boost.Graph C++ library in a pedagogic and pragmatic way.

+This book, called 'Boost.Graph Cookbook 1: Basics', follows a 'cookbook' style, that orders its items in chronologically logical fashion, increasing the complexity gradually, while showing complete pieces of code.

+ * [ ] TODO

 ### D. LONGER INFORMATION TEXT FOR A SPECIALIST AUDIENCE:

-> This is where you can provide us with more extensive information about your publication.
-This text will appear on our website and in the advertising flyers for your volume (www.degruyter.com).
-This text should not exceed 1,250 characters including spaces.
-It could be structured as follows:
+> This is where you can provide us with more extensive information
+> about your publication.
+> This text will appear on our website and in the advertising flyers for your volume
+> (www.degruyter.com).
+> This text should not exceed 1,250 characters including spaces.
+> It could be structured as follows:
 >
 > * Introductory sentence: reason for publication
 > * Main part: topic, subject matter of the book